cedx/free-mobile.js/docs/index.md

 For example, you can configure a control panel or storage connected to your home network to send a notification to your mobile phone when an event occurs.

 ## Quick start
+!!! note
-> SMS notifications require an API key.
+    SMS notifications require an API key.
 If you are not already registered, [sign up for a Free Mobile account](https://mobile.free.fr/subscribe).

 ### Get an API key
 You first need to enable the **SMS notifications** in [your subscriber account](https://mobile.free.fr/account).